tim-smart/effect-atom/README.md

 You can also pass effects to the `Atom.make` function.

-When working with effectful Atom's, you will get back a `Result` type.
+When working with effectful Atoms, you will get back a `Result` type.

 You can see all the ways to work with `Result` here: https://tim-smart.github.io/effect-atom/atom/Result.ts.html